nickbearman/popchange-documentation/practicals/2-article-ready-map/workbook.md

 - Navigate to the PopChange website [http://popchange.liverpool.ac.uk](http://popchange.liverpool.ac.uk), login and pick two variables to perform a comparison.
 I will be comparing Age 0 - 14 count between 2011 and 2001 for Great Britain. *More details are available in the first practical.*
 - Select the **Download GeoTIFF** link to download the data in a GeoTIFF format.
 Save this file somewhere you can find it.
 - Open QGIS and add the GeoTiff file you have just downloaded, using the **Add Raster Layer** ![Add Raster Layer tool](images/add-raster.png){ height=20 } button.
 - QGIS will ask you what coordinate system the data are in - select **OSGB 1936 / British National Grid, EPSG:27700**.
-Type **27700** into the search bar, select the correct entry and click ok.
+Type **27700** into the filter / search bar, select the correct entry and click ok.

 ![Selecting British National Grid for PopChange data](images/select-crs.png){ width=40% }

 The data will appear, although only in black and white.

-- Right click on the raster layer, and choose **Properties**.
+- Right click on the raster layer in the Layers Panel, and choose **Properties**.
 - Go to the **Style** tab.
 - Set **Render type** to **Singleband pseudocolor**.
 - Under **Generate new color map**, select **Purples**.